Neodia/mininotion-reactjs-tutorial/README.md

 I spent some time on a bug.
 The editor wasn't updating correctly the text with dangerouslySetInnerHTML.
 Turns out that the constructor is only called once.
 Previously, I set the state in the constructor and didn't touch the state anymore, but that was wrong.
 I now check if the component is receiving some props, I compare them, and if the component isn't focused, I correctly update the text.

+I'll stop for today.
+Tomorrow I'll consume an API, probably a simple one just to learn how to handle it in React.

 ### 16.11.2020 11:30

 I changed some styles and did a small break.
 I will now allow the user to delete text-blocks and notes.
 Then I'll try and consume an API because I still don't know how to do it in ReactJS, and the project will slowly come to an end.